If you’re considering bankruptcy, you may be asking yourself: how does filing bankruptcy affect credit score?

 Will Filing for Bankruptcy in California Impact My Credit Score?

-1. Outstanding debts
+Outstanding and added debts

-4. Existing new credit
+Old and new credit

 We hope you found this article helpful.
 A People’s Choice provides legal document preparation services to residents of California, however we no longer prepare bankruptcy documentation.